HMY Victoria and Albert (1843)

 HMY Victoria and Albert was a twin-paddle steamer launched 25 April 1843.
 She functioned as a royal yacht of the sovereign of the United Kingdom, owned and operated by the Royal Navy, and was the first of three royal yachts to be named Victoria and Albert.
 She was laid down in 1842 at Pembroke Dock and was designed by William Symonds.
 She measured 1,034 tons burthen, carried two guns, and was the first royal yacht to be steam powered, being fitted with a 430 hp engine.

-Steam yachts, first introduced in 1823, became popular amongst Victorian millionaires and Royalty around Europe.